espimarisa/hibiki/README.md

 ## Contributing

-View the [contributing][contributing] file for details on how to contribute.
-If you have a security concern, read our [security][security] file before filing an issue.
+View the [contributing][contributing] file for details on how to contribute to the code.
+If you're looking to help us translate Hibiki into other languages, view our [Crowdin][translating] page.
+If you have a security concern of vulnerability to report to us, read out [security][security] file before filing an issue.

 [hibiki]: https://hibiki.app "Hibiki Website"
 [invite]: https://discordapp.com/oauth2/authorize?&client_id=493904957523623936&scope=bot&permissions=506850534 "Invite the main Hibiki instance"